rluiten/elm-date-extra/README.md

 ### Where did this come from.

-This was created based upon code extracted from one of Robin's projects and also from and from Luke's https://github.com/lukewestby/elm-date-extra/ and put into  https://github.com/rluiten/elm-date-extra.
+This was created based upon code extracted from one of Robin's projects and also from Luke's https://github.com/lukewestby/elm-date-extra/ and put into  https://github.com/rluiten/elm-date-extra.

 The date time format code originally came from https://github.com/mgold/elm-date-format/ however I have modified it and hence any problems you discover with it in this package should be initially raised with me.